Woman in white maxi dress on the beach. Her feet are in the water.

 • Exercise

-3. Use categories
+3. Use Categories

 Grouping your gratitude into categories makes thinking of ideas easier.
 Here are 8 gratitude categories to use in your journal: